evernym/verity-sdk/sdk/dotnet-sdk/README.md

 # .NET Verity SDK

-**Experimental.
-We don't have CI/CD pipeline and official NuGet package for the moment.**

 This is the .Net SDK for Evernym's Verity application.

 Instructions for setting up your .NET development environment to use the Verity SDK.